-Over the past few years we have seen an increased focus by the North Carolina Department of Revenue (NCDOR) and the South Carolina Department of Revenue on dentists for the audit of sales and use tax compliance.
-With this in mind, we want to work with our Practice owners to educate and prevent the massive impact these audits can cause.
-A proactive approach and timely return filing is the best process in reducing the headache that sales and use tax can cause.
+Over the past few years we have seen an increased focus by the North Carolina Department of Revenue (NCDOR) on dentists for the audit of sales and use tax compliance.
+With this in mind, we want to work with our Practice owners to educate and proactively prevent the massive impact these audits can cause.

-This is the lesser known part of sales tax.
-Use tax applies when you purchase items from a vendor and that vendor does not charge you sales tax.
-If you receive invoices for supplies and equipment or office supplies, your Practice is responsible for reporting this information and paying the sales tax that the vendor did not charge.
-We primarily see this when Practice owners purchase items from out of state suppliers, online vendors, or small retailers.
-Purchases from Amazon, Etsy, Ebay, etc. should be reviewed carefully.
+When looking at use tax, this is what applies when you purchase items from a vendor and they do not charge you tax.
+If you receive invoices for supplies and equipment or office supplies, your Practice is responsible for reporting this information.
+In addition, you must pay the sales tax the vendor did not charge.
+For example, this could be when Practice owners purchase items from out of state suppliers, online vendors, or small retailers.

-Each month you should total the number of items sold by your Practice that were subject to sales tax.
-Also, review your Practice Management software reports as this information may already be shown.
-Once totaled, forward to your accountant.
+Each month you should total the number of items sold by your Practice that were subject to sales tax and forward to your accountant.
+Remember, review your Practice Management software reports as this information may already be shown.

-We recommend you include your office manager or a trusted member of staff in this process.
-Your staff member should review all invoices from your vendors to ensure sales tax was charged.
-If not, that invoice should be set aside for payment of Use Tax.
-You should also be sharing this with your accountant on a regular basis.
+For use tax, we recommend you include your office manager or a trusted member of staff in this process.
+This staff member must review all invoices from your vendors to verify if sales tax was charged.
+If not, those invoices should be set aside for payment of Use Tax.
+This information needs to be shared with your accountant on a regular basis.

 To learn more about how we can support your Practice in this process, contact us!